tuongtranngoc/CRNN-Text-Recognition/docs/20231120_collate_fn.md

-# Everything you need to know when creating a dataloader with variable-size input using collate_fn of Pytorch
+# Everything you need to know about Pytorch's collate_fn

 ## Introduction